 If you are using any trademarked logos or characters, or any images that you do not personally own the copyright to, then you must have the permission of the trademark/copyright owner.
 That permission will probably include instructions that you must clearly say who the property owner is and that you are authorized to use it – so do make sure you add this!

-If you are using images that are ok to use, as long as you credit the original creator, then please be polite and do just that.
-Remember that images you find on the internet are not necessarily ok for you to use on your products.
+If you are using images that are available for you to use, as long as you credit the original creator, then please be polite and do just that.
+Remember that images you find on the internet are not necessarily OK for you to use on your products.

 If you are not sure that you definitely have permission to use an image, don’t use it.